 We can help you publicise your activities, network with other society committee members, give you storage space, include you in our insurance policy, advise you on things like organising events and recruiting members.

-The staff in the Union Hub are here to support you and we can provide more information, funding and advice to help you out.
+The staff in the Activities Centre are here to support you and we can provide more information, funding and advice to help you out.

 You can choose what your committee members are called and what their roles entail.

 Committee members are responsible for organising the group’s activities and ensuring these are carried out safely;

 Committee members are responsible for ensuring the ongoing development of their group

 Running a group comes with responsibility towards your members and the Students’ Union.
 Our code of conduct outlines your responsibilities and those of your members.
 By submitting this form you show that you accept and understand these.